Introduction to Probability, Statistics, and Estimation

 Review of procedural programming and introduction to object-based programming using high level compiled and interpreted languages.
 Binary and ASCII File I/O, use of function libraries and class libraries.
 Construction of simple classes.
 Inheritance and polymorphism.
 Programming for Geomatics Engineering applications.
 Visualization and data representation.
 Course Hours:3 units; (3-2) Prerequisite(s):Engineering 233.

 Levelling: differential and trigonometric levelling.
 Angular.
 Distance measurements by taping and EDM.
 Precision and accuracy of survey observations.
 Computations: traversing and area, the first and second geodetic problem on the plane, trig sections, intersections, three-point resection and co-ordinate transformations.
 Route surveying: horizontal and vertical curves, earthwork computations.
-Routine procedures: setting out straight lines and right angles; measurement with obstructions.
+Routine procedures: setting out straight lines and right angles.
 Setting out surveys.
-Topographic surveys.
 Course Hours:3 units; (3-3) Prerequisite(s):Engineering 319 or Geomatics Engineering 319.

 Introduction to Geospatial Information Systems and Geographic Information Science, Georelational vector data model, object-based vector data model, raster data model, map projections, geodetic datums, co-ordinate systems, georeferencing, database design and management, query language, geometric transformations, vector data analysis, raster data analysis, spatial interpolation, terrain modelling and analysis, triangulated irregular network data model, path and network analysis.
 Course Hours:3 units; (3-3) Prerequisite(s):Engineering 233.